varunpm1/VPRangeSlider/README.md

 # VPRangeSlider
 This is a 2 way slider for iOS.
+You can create segmented or unsegmented range sliders.
 Similar to price range selector seen in different apps/websites.
 You can customize the views as per your requirements.